 Chandrayaan 3 Launch News Updates: India launched its ambitious third lunar mission Chandrayaan 3, eyeing a rare feat in moon exploration so far only accomplished by the likes of the US, China and the former Soviet Union.

-The soft landing of the payload, the most challenging part of the mission,
+The soft landing of the payload, the most challenging part of the mission, is planned for late August.
+Chandrayaan 2 could not achieve this objective when communication with the Lander 'Vikram' was lost.

-hours of hardwork, now aim at mastering the technology of soft-landing on
+Scientists at the Satish Dhawan Space Centre here, after investing many hours of hardwork, now aim at mastering the technology of soft-landing on the surface of the moon.

-surface by its lunar module and demonstrating roving on the lunar terrain,
+ISRO is crossing new frontiers by demonstrating soft-landing on the lunar surface by its lunar module and demonstrating roving on the lunar terrain, the space agency said.

-The mission is expected to be supportive to future interplanetary
+The mission is expected to be supportive to future interplanetary missions.

 Chandrayaan-3 launch: Kerala CM hails ISRO team, says historic triumph for the nation